sushiswap/sushi-docs/docs/Tutorials/How to Get Started on Sushi/How to Earn Yield.md

 **Step 2.** Connect your wallet to SushiSwap (make sure you have some Ethereum to cover gas fees!)

-**Step 3.** Click the Yield tab and wait for _Your Yields_ to load
+**Step 3.** Click the _Farm_ tab and wait for _My Farms_ to load with your current positions.

-**Step 4.** Select the farm or Onsen pair you wish to no longer participate in and click “Harvest x.xx SUSHI”
+**Step 4.** Select the farm or Onsen pair you wish to no longer participate in and click the toggle under Staking to the minus sign (the percentages will turn pink if done correctly).
+Select the percentage you would like to remove (or select _MAX_ for all of it) and then _Confirm Withdraw_

-**Step 5.** Approve the transaction from your wallet and you’re all set! _Note: You can also remove the liquidity position entirely on this page as well_
+**Step 5.** Approve the transaction from your wallet and you’re all set!